-That laid back chore is actually exercise.
+That laid-back chore is actually exercised.

-We lift heavy items, like jugs of milk, cases of soda and pounds of dog food.
-We squat to reach items on the bottom shelves, and also reach for top shelf items.
-We move each item on our list about four times, from the shelf to the cart to the checkout to the car and into the house.
+We lift heavy items, like jugs of milk, cases of soda, and pounds of dog food.
+We squat to reach items on the bottom shelves and also reach for top-shelf items.
+We move each item on our list about four times, from the shelf to the cart to the checkout to the car, and into the house.
 Give yourself some credit for that workout!
 That means be careful, too.

 Related Article: 12 Ways to Eat Right on a Budget

 Use proper posture when lifting and bending.
 Don’t bend at the waist, but squat and use your quadriceps.
 Bring items close to your core when lifted and don’t have them dangling far from your body where you have less support.